Rank product

-The rank product is a biologically motivated test for the detection of differentially expressed genes in replicated microarray experiments.
+The rank product is a biologically motivated rank test for the detection of differentially expressed genes in replicated microarray experiments.

 It is a simple non-parametric statistical method based on ranks of fold changes.
 In addition to its use in expression profiling, it can be used to combine ranked lists in various application domains, including proteomics, metabolomics, statistical meta-analysis, and general feature selection.